 Months of entry

-Our teaching is delivered in small groups of students from around the world.
-We place a real emphasis on international debate, giving you access to a range of cultural perspectives, and we will provide you with skills in project management and funding, essential for working in the field.
+We place a real emphasis on international debate and your teaching will be delivered in small groups involving students from around the world, giving you access to a range of cultural perspectives to inform your learning.
+We will also provide you with skills in project management and you will learn how to draw up funding applications, competencies essential for working in the field.

 Qualification and course duration

 - Admission Enquiries